 The process is similar to that of a regular dissertation.
 The student is expected to work with a committee to decide if the three-paper format is desirable and logical given the topic and the research plan.
-In other words, the three-paper option should be approved by the student's entire Dissertation Committee, rather than just the chairperson.
-Also, no papers should be completed (e.g., already submitted to a journal for publication) before the committee's approval of the overall plan.
+In other words, the three-paper option should be approved by the student's entire Dissertation Committee.
+Also, no papers should be submitted to a journal for publication before the committee's approval of the overall plan.
 Once this decision is made, the student needs to develop a written proposal and sit for a proposal defense.
 After the proposal is approved at the defense, the student proceeds to complete the work and do a final dissertation defense.